How to Conquer Lower Back Pain Forever

 "Anxiety compounds and intensifies the pain experience," says Hayden.
 "Frankly, it's scary to have repetitive pain."
 He likens chronic lower back pain to patients who suffer from migraines.
 With a migraine, you feel the aura, you know the pain is coming, you tense up and prepare for the worst—all of which is anxiety-inducing.

 Any reprieve from the pain, no matter how brief, can break that cycle.
 Focusing on your mental wellbeing—assuaging your anxiety and your stress—is the other side of the coin: a more permanent, rock-steady solution to breaking that cycle.
-If stress is an issue for you, don’t miss our 24-hour guide to stress relief.

 If the pain from a slipped disc is tortuous enough, you may wish to consider microdiscectomy, a minimally invasive procedure where surgeons will go in and shave off the part of the disc that has protruded out of its proper place.
 This relieves pressure on the nerve, and you'll be walking tall again in no time.